You are writing an Outlook email. Insert, in one click, an invitation to upload files to OneDrive.

 This is particularly convenient when our users need to get large files (too large to be sent by email) from other people.

-With Attach2Cloud, not only can we send very large Outlook attached files without any email size limit, but it also allows us to offer other people (inside or outside our organization) the ability to share files of any size with us, even if these people are not OneDrive users!
+With Attach2Cloud, not only can we send very large Outlook attached files without any email size limit, but we can also provide to other people (inside or outside our organization) the ability to share files of any size with us, even if these people are not OneDrive users!

 All this in a few seconds when writing an email, it’s genius!